 Students will be allowed to use cell phones during non-instructional times.
 This includes before and after school, pass times and lunch.
-Students cannot use their cell phones in the hallways or bathrooms if there are classes in session.
+Students cannot use their cell phones in the bathrooms.
 Upon entering the classrooms, students are required to place their cell phones in a designated area away from their desks.
 Students that do not place their phones in the designated area and are found to be in possession of the device will immediately have the device confiscated by the teacher.
 Parents will be required to pick up the cell phone from the office.
 It will not be given back to the student.
 Refusal to give the cell phone to the teacher will result in immediate removal from the class and in-school suspension.
 While in in-school suspension, the cell phone will be taken and a parent contacted to pick it up.
+If a student is found to be using their cell phone during instructional class times, either in the classroom or hallways, the phone will be confiscated and a parent will be asked to come pick it up.